 Abrahamic / Middle Eastern Christianity When Is Holy Week?
 Alternate Names of the Days in Holy Week Share Flipboard Email Print Ulet Ifansasti/Getty Images Christianity Catholicism Holy Days and Holidays Beliefs and Teachings Prayers Tips Worship Saints Christianity Origins The Bible The New Testament The Old Testament Practical Tools for Christians Christian Life For Teens Christian Prayers Weddings Inspirational Bible Devotions Denominations of Christianity Funerals and Memorial Services Christian Holidays Christian Entertainment Key Terms in Christianity Latter Day Saints View More By Scott P. Richert Catholicism Expert M.A., Political Theory, Catholic University of America B.A., Political Theory, Michigan State University Scott P. Richert is senior content network manager of Our Sunday Visitor.
 He has written about Catholicism for outlets including Humanitas and Catholic Answers Magazine. our editorial process Scott P. Richert Updated June 25, 2019 Holy Week, the final week of Lent, begins on Palm Sunday, the Sunday before Easter.
 Holy Week commemorates the Passion of Christ, from his entrance into Jerusalem, when palm branches were placed in his path, through his arrest on Holy Thursday and Crucifixion on Good Friday, to Holy Saturday, the day that Christ's body lay in the tomb.
 How Is the Date Determined?
 Because the date of Palm Sunday depends on the date of Easter, the dates of Holy Week change every year.
 You can calculate the date of Holy Week based on the Easter formula.
 When Is Holy Week in 2018?
 Holy Week in 2018 begins on March 25, on Palm Sunday and ends on March 31, on Holy Saturday.
 The Lenten season culminates with Easter on April 1.
 Alternate Names for the Holy Days The days of Holy Week may go by different names depending on the denomination of Christianity you practice.
 You may hear Palm Sunday, Holy Wednesday, and Good Friday called other terms.
 Passion Sunday Palm Sunday can also go by Passion Sunday.
 The Passion is the narrative of Jesus' capture, his sufferings, and death.
 Among Lutherans and Anglicans, the day is known as the Sunday of the Passion: Palm Sunday.
 Spy Wednesday Holy Wednesday may also be called Spy Wednesday.
 This is a reference to Judas Iscariot's intent to betray Jesus, a plot that he formed on Holy Wednesday.
 In the Czech Republic this day is traditionally called "Ugly Wednesday," "Soot-Sweeping Wednesday," or "Black Wednesday," which is a reference to the day that chimneys should be swept clean in preparation for Easter festivities.
 Maundy Thursday You may also hear Holy Thursday called Maundy Thursday.
 It is believed that the term "maundy" comes from the Latin word for "mandate."
 Maundy signifies the time that Jesus washed the feet of the disciples at the Last Supper on Holy Thursday.
 He directed the apostles in John 13:34, "I give you a new commandment, That ye love one another as I have loved you."
 Great Friday In English, Good Friday can also be called Great Friday, Black Friday, Easter Friday.
 Orthodox Christians usually refer to the day as Great Friday or Holy Friday.
 Many have wondered why the term "good," has been used as a descriptor for the Crucifixion.
 The word "good," formerly had another meaning in English.
 A now obsolete form of the word also meant "pious" or "holy."
 In other languages, Good Friday is called other things.
 For example, Karfreitag in German means "mourning Friday."
 In Nordic countries, the day is called "the long Friday."
 Holy Week in Future Years These are the dates for Holy Week next year and in future years.
 Year Dates 2019 April 14 (Palm Sunday) to April 20 (Holy Saturday) 2020 April 5 (Palm Sunday) to April 11 (Holy Saturday) 2021 March 28 (Palm Sunday) to April 3 (Holy Saturday) 2022 April 10 (Palm Sunday) to April 16 (Holy Saturday) 2023 April 2 (Palm Sunday) to April 8 (Holy Saturday) 2024 March 24 (Palm Sunday) to March 30 (Holy Saturday) 2025 April 13 (Palm Sunday) to April 19 (Holy Saturday) 2026 March 29 (Palm Sunday) to April 4 (Holy Saturday) 2027 March 21 (Palm Sunday) to March 27 (Holy Saturday) 2028 April 9 (Palm Sunday) to April 15 (Holy Saturday) 2029 March 25 (Palm Sunday) to March 31 (Holy Saturday) 2030 April 14 (Palm Sunday) to April 20 (Holy Saturday) Holy Week in Previous Years These are the dates when Holy Week fell in previous years.
 Year Dates 2007 April 1 (Palm Sunday) to April 7 (Holy Saturday) 2008 March 16 (Palm Sunday) to April 22 (Holy Saturday) 2009 April 5 (Palm Sunday) to April 11 (Holy Saturday) 2010 March 28 (Palm Sunday) to April 3 (Holy Saturday) 2011 April 17 (Palm Sunday) to April 23 (Holy Saturday) 2012 April 1 (Palm Sunday) to April 7 (Holy Saturday) 2013 March 24 (Palm Sunday) to March 30 (Holy Saturday) 2014 April 13 (Palm Sunday) to April 19 (Holy Saturday) 2015 March 29 (Palm Sunday) to April 4 (Holy Saturday) 2016 March 20 (Palm Sunday) to March 26 (Holy Saturday) 2017 April 9 (Palm Sunday) to April 15 (Holy Saturday) Other Holy Days Other holy days may have dates that change and others are fixed.
 Holidays like Ash Wednesday, Palm Sunday and Easter change each year.
 Other important religious events like Christmas Day remain on the same date year after year.
 Days of the Easter Season When Is Holy Thursday?
 What Is Holy Week?
 When Is Palm Sunday?
-Lent 101 Easter Basics for Christian Teens What Is Palm Sunday?
-When Is the Annunciation?
-When Is Good Friday?
+Lent 101 When Is the Annunciation?
+Easter Basics for Christian Teens When Is Good Friday?
+What Is Palm Sunday?
+Is Holy Thursday a Day of Obligation?
 What Is Passiontide?
-Is Holy Thursday a Day of Obligation?
 When Is Lent In This and Other Years?
 Roman Catholic Liturgical Calendar What Easter Means to Christians When Is Ascension?
 When Is Saint Joseph's Day?